Geek8080/DirectionFileGenerator/README.md

 # DirectionFileGenerator
-Programs to generate files required to run the application.
+Programs to generate files required to run the application(Direction).